NateEag/.emacs.d/readme.rst

 I use `backup-walker <https://github.com/lewang/backup-walker>`__ to search through a file's backups when I need an older version I didn't commit.
 I store all backups in `autosaves/` and back up on every save, even in version control repositories.
-I have not lost a line of code I cared about since setting this up.
+I have not lost a line of code since setting this up.

 I have a decent Python setup, with `Jedi
 <http://jedi.jedidjah.ch/en/latest/>`__ for auto-complete, jump-to-definition